 When it comes to family we tend to go the extra mile.
 For example, if you promise your son or daughter you’ll pick them up at school for 2:30pm, you’ll make sure you’re on time.

 The consequences of not being there is too painful and embarrassing to imagine.
 So, nothing will stand in your way.

 Likewise, if you promise to visit a friend in hospital and visiting hours finish at 9:00pm then if you value the friendship you’ll find a way of keeping your word whatever crops up that day.

 Somebody once said “You are your word” and this is true.

 We measure our respect, or not, for politicians by analyzing if they kept their campaign promises.
 This is why we don’t respect or trust our politicians because most of them follow a road of broken promises.
 But they’re not the first or only to do this – just convenient as an example.

-But keeping our word is not only about respecting others – keeping your word to yourself is all about respecting yourself.
 We need to pay as much attention about keeping promises to ourselves as we do to others.